draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 Required GeneGapFiller input files
 """"""""""""""""""""""""""""""""""

-The command line interface expects the organism annotation under ``--gff-g``.
+The command-line interface expects the organism annotation under ``--gff-g``.
 This GFF3 file should describe the same organism or strain as the model and should contain CDS entries with ``locus_tag`` attributes.
 The locus tags are compared to the gene product labels in the model.
 CDS entries may also contain ``protein_id`` and